shakilofficial0/Heroku-CyberTOR/Readme.md

 ## TODO after deploy

+### *Compulsory*

+If You dont complete this step, Google Drive and Torrent Search from Your `SITE` will not work.

+1. Fork The `Repository`

+2. Go to Settings of Your Created App.

+3. Scroll and You will find `Buildpacks`

+4. Press `Add Buildpacks` and Paste the Link `https://github.com/jontewks/puppeteer-heroku-buildpack.git` as Buildpacks URL.
+Press `Save Changes`

+5. Go to the `Deploy` Option.
+And Link Your Repository.
+For this, Go to `Deployment method` and Select Github.
+Below You will find a Option To search Your Repository.
+Find it And Press Connect.

+6.Scroll And You will find `Manual deploy`.
+Make Sure You are choosed `master` in `Choose a branch to deploy` section.
+Just Press Deploy.

+It will take About 2-5min to Complete the Deployment.

 ### To disable website

 If you only want telegram bot to be workinh set value of DISABLE_WEB env var to true.